cycloptux/GiselleBot-Documentation/docs/source/moderation.rst

 The purpose of this module is to warn users, track their infractions, and give the moderators the power to punish users accordingly.

 In order to fully take advantage of this module, enabling the case/scoring system is suggested.
 The scoring system is enabled if the **Warning** log is enabled in a server channel.
-Please refer to the :ref:`log-warning` section in the **Administration** module documentation.
+Please refer to the :ref:`log-command` section in the **Administration** module documentation.

 ....